xuan-liang/ggmatplot/README.md

 ggmatplot(x,
   plot_type = "dotplot",
   color = c("#00AFBB", "#E7B800"),
+  binwidth = 0.1,
   xlab = "", ylab = ""
-) +
+)
-  theme(legend.position = "bottom")
 ```

 <img src="man/figures/README-dotplot-1.png" width="80%" />

 Similar to density, violin, dotplots, and box plots, histograms too
-accept a single matrix or data frame input and groups the plot using its
+accept a single matrix or data frame input and group the plot using its
 columns.
 The histogram in the following example uses a matrix of 4
 columns, and therefore groups the plots based on these 4 columns.
 The
-plot is also faceted by group.
+plot is also faceted by group and the legend is removed by a `ggplot`
+theme setting.

 The `color` and `fill` parameters have been defined simultaneously on
 this plot.
 However, only a single `color` value is defined whereas the